This post contains affiliate links.

 Is Stowe a good place to sit at Silverstone?

-Stowe is a good place to sit at Silverstone for the F1 if you want to see the cars involved in some high speed cornering with their downforce being put to the test.
+Stowe is a good place to sit at Silverstone for the F1 if you want to see the cars involved in some high speed cornering with their downforce being put to the test, and if you want to see some overtaking.

 Unlike Copse or Abbey it’s not flat out, which means it’s a little harder to judge for the drivers and often you’ll see cars running slightly wide on the large run-off area at the corner exit.

-The long Hangar Straight before Stowe is also one of the DRS Zones, so the braking zone for Stowe it’s often a good opportunity for some late braking and overtaking in to the corner.
+The long Hangar Straight before Stowe is also one of the Overtaking zones, so the braking zone for Stowe it’s often a good opportunity for some late braking and overtaking in to the corner.

-Additionaly, right behind the grandstands at Stowe Corner is a massive food and drink area with a big TV screen, toilets, water filling stations and loads of places to sit.
-Plus there’s lots of Lando merch stalls too, so you’ve got everything you need in this one corner of the circuit without needing to walk elsewhere.
+Additionaly, behind the Landostand iteself is a massive Lando-themed food and drink area with a big TV screen, toilets, water filling stations and loads of places to sit and eat.

 For those interested in camping at Silverstone the sites to the South and East of the circuit are the closest to Stowe Corner.
-These include the Ridings, Whittlebury Park and Woodlands.
+Woodlands campsite is directly outside the Stowe entrance – you can see it in the middle image above.

 Landostand tickets

-Landostand tickets sold out within minutes of being released for the 2025 race.
+Landostand tickets sold out within minutes of being released for last year’s race.

 If that’s the case but you still want to sit here, I’d suggest buying tickets through Viagogo or StubHub.